zischwartz/pop/README.md

 The built in scale component is great, smoothly providing context as you zoom.
 I wanted the same thing, but for the data.

 ### Mobile/ iOS
 The map wouldn't load at all on my iPhone.
 The safari dev console threw no errors, until I tried to manually create a map in the console, which threw `Error: Map canvas (1960x2922) is larger than half of gl.MAX_RENDERBUFFER_SIZE (2048)`.
 [These](https://github.com/mapbox/mapbox-gl-js/issues/3935)  [issues](https://github.com/mapbox/mapbox-gl-js/issues/2893) explain some, but the simplest fix was to simply rollback mapboxgl a few versions to [`0.29.0`](https://github.com/mapbox/mapbox-gl-js/releases/tag/v0.29.0) which was before this bug was introduced.

+`http-server` and xip.io were super helpful for debugging this.

 ## Code